coli-saar/am-parser/scripts/cogs2021/README.md

 java -cp am-tools.jar de.saar.coli.amtools.decomposition.SourceAutomataCLICOGS -t COGSDATADIR/train.tsv -d COGSDATADIR/dev.tsv -o AMCONLLDIR --nrSources 3 --algorithm automata
 ```
 Note: You can add the ` --reifyprep` flag to enable preposition reification
+Note: You can add the `--useLexLabelReplacement` flag to enable a copy mechanism for lexical labels (`$FORM$` as a lex label possible, which will be replaced with the word form)

 #### (b) Getting amconll files for validation: `PrepareDevData`
 the produced amconll file is used as `system_input` for the `validation_evaluator`.